daattali/beautiful-jekyll/programming.md

 ---
 ## Programming Schedule

-This year's digital schedule is coming soon!
+Our schedule is available at https://schedule.fursquared.com

 ### Is there a fursuit parade this year?